Crystal Star

 Open-ended exploration with think-aloud protocol

-Ease of navigation, confusing elements, and missing/broken features
+Ease of navigation, confusing elements, and missing and broken features

 Click patterns, hesitation points, emotional reactions, and where users got stuck